 1 – Remove all people, pets, and living plants before turning the machine on.

-2 – Run your HVAC and ceiling fans to circulate the ozone during the treatment.
+2 – Run your HVAC, ceiling fans, or a box fan to circulate the ozone during the treatment.

 3 – Place the ozone generator 3- to 4-feet above the floor.
 Note: ozone is heavier than air.